 You Can Find a Way to Stay at Home Too

 Okay, the title of this section is a very broad statement.
-There are indeed some situations where there is simply no way for someone to stay at home with children.
+There are indeed some situations where there is simply no way for someone to afford to stay at home with children.
 And there is NO shame in that.

 But I’m guessing if you’re reading this there’s a chance you’re looking for a way to stay home with your child.